 A short journey from Barcelona, the majestic Montserrat seems like it belongs to a different world than the cosmopolitan Catalan capital.
 From a distance, the mountain’s jagged ridge line stands out against the sky—it’s no wonder its name translates to “saw mountain.”
 The peak is popular among young Catalans and Catholic pilgrims for stunning sunrise hikes, but is worth the trip for every traveler.
-Read on for our tips for having a great visit.
+Read on for our tips for having a great visit to Montserrat during your tour of Barcelona.

 How to get there